 There are situations where designation of lands for development is not yet feasible.
 For this Secondary Plan area, the existence of a significant wetland and the question of how close development may be to the wetland are factors limiting the ability to plan long-term development properly.
 This Secondary Plan therefore will have a Development Reserve area until the City has confidence in planning that area properly.
-Any future changes to the Development Reserve designation must take into account appropriate buffers to the wetland for different types of development.
+Any future changes to the Development Reserve designation must take into account appropriate buffers to the wetland, as determined by the Province of Manitoba, for different types of development.